-Term 1 @ x% Meaning "1" refers to the number of times that we reinstate the coverage.
+Term Meaning 1 @ x% "1" refers to the number of times that we reinstate the coverage.
 The number prior to the "%" sign indicates the overall cost to us when reinstating coverage.
 Aggregate Catastrophe An aggregate catastrophe treaty is a reinsurance cover designed to help us manage the effects of multiple extreme weather events on our results.
 Basket Retention Excess liability insurance that attaches once retained losses for several lines of coverage (e.g., Workers compensation, Business Owners Liability, or Liquor Liability) reach a certain specified level.
 If we have one loss occurrence with \$500,000 incurred on both a workers compensation claim and a liquor liability claim, this coverage limits our retention to \$500,000 and not \$500,000 per claim.
 Casualty For this chart, this refers to our liquor liability, business owners liability, workers compensation and any umbrella policies.
 Clash A reinsurance casualty excess contract requiring two or more policies to be involved in a loss for coverage to apply.
 We issue separate liability policies that cover liquor exposures, business owner exposures, workers compensation exposures and umbrella exposures.
 Free & Unlimited This refers to the number and cost of reinstating the reinsurance coverage.
 With this wording, each separate loss occurrences above the retention will be covered by the treaty.
 Inures Our Workers Compensation Reinsurance contracts are first applied to reduce the loss subject to the Casualty XOL contract and are said to inure to the benefit of the Casualty XOL contract.
 MAOL This reinsurance sublimit puts a cap on the maximum loss any one life/claimant can contribute to the reinsurance recoverable.
 Per Risk Reinsurance in which the reinsurance limit and our loss retention apply "per risk," rather than per accident, per event, or in the aggregate.
 Retention The amount of loss and loss adjustment expense retained by us either per occurrence on casualty losses or per risk on property claims WC This is short for Workers Compensation.
 XOL This is short for Excess of Loss reinsurance coverage. xs This is short for Excess.
 For example, our Property per Risk tower has three separate contracts providing coverage.
-The top layer in that tower provides \$5.0 million coverage for each risk with losses in excess of \$4.0 million.
+The top layer in that tower provides \$5.0 million coverage for each risk with losses in excess of \$4.0 million. loss program (WC XOL Tower) 00 of workers compensation losses.
+Losses in excess of the \$500,000 are covered under our workers compensation excess of up to \$1.0 million.
+Losses above the \$1.0 million are then covered under the second workers compensation treaty through lion. losses would fall back to the casualty tower for an additional \$5.5 million of coverage per employee.

-We retain the first \$500,000 of workers compensation losses.
-Losses in excess of the \$500,000 are covered under our workers compensation excess of loss program (WC XOL Tower) up to \$1.0 million.
-Losses above the \$1.0 million are then covered under the second workers compensation treaty through \$10.0 million.
+\$10.0 million.
 Above \$10.0 million, losses would fall back to the casualty tower for an additional \$5.5 million of coverage per employee.